Are Romantic Relationships Good for Your Self-Esteem?

 People with higher self-esteem are no more likely than people with lower self-esteem to start a new relationship that doesn’t last very long.
 People who started romantic relationships that lasted longer — at least a year — did have higher self-esteem to begin with.

-Did the people who got married have higher self-esteem to begin with than the people who stayed in their romantic relationship without marrying?
+Did the people who got married have higher self-esteem to begin with than those who stayed in their romantic relationship without marrying?

 Again, self-esteem had nothing to do with getting married.
 The people who got married did not have any higher self-esteem to begin with than the people who stayed in their romantic relationships without marrying.

-Relationships and Self-Esteem: Is the Psychology Different for Women than for Men?
+Relationships and self-esteem: Are the results different for women than for men?

 The entanglements of self-esteem with starting a relationship, getting married, or ending a relationship were no different for women than they were for men.
 They also weren’t any different for the younger adults than for the somewhat older ones.
 (Remember that the participants ranged from about 17-years-old to about 37-years-old at the start of the study.)